project-delphi/lab-intro-node/README.md

 ## Testing Introduction

 This exercise will be completed through a series of tests.
-You should be familiar with testing from previous lessons, but if you aren't, here is a kind Introduction to testing :)
+You should be familiar with testing from previous lessons, but if you aren't, here is a **kind** introduction to testing :)

 ### What is testing?